 Egg donation is the process whereby a woman, after medical and psychological prescreening, is given medications to help her develop multiple ovarian follicles, containing eggs (oocytes).
-Normally, a woman matures one egg a month but with medication, several follicles can be induced to grow and mature.
+In a woman's natural menstrual cycle, one egg matures a month but with medication, several follicles (eggs that have not and will not natually mature) can be induced to grow and mature.
 Next, while the donor is under gentle sedation the eggs are painlessly retrieved.
 The eggs retrieved are then donated to a recipient.

 Margaret Ann Connors,

-- Following that, you will meet with our fertility specialist Nurse Practitioner for "Donor Day."
-Donor Day is a one day visit, in which the nurse practitioner will review your role as the egg donor, basic reproduction and fertility.
+- Donor Day: Following testing, you will meet with our fertility specialist Nurse Practitioner for "Donor Day."
+Donor Day is a one day visit, in which the nurse practitioner will review your test results, your role as the egg donor, basic reproduction and fertility.
 You will also complete the majority of your testing, including the initial portion of the psychological testing.

-Once your eggs are fully developed the egg retrieval is performed.
-It is usually a simple procedure, performed under light IV sedation, in our in-office surgical suite.
+- Egg Retrieval: Once eggs are fully developed the egg retrieval is performed.
+It is usually a simple procedure performed under light IV sedation in our in-office surgical suite.
 The procedure takes about 20 minutes to complete, however you can expect to be at the surgical suite for 2 1/2 - 3 hours.
 After the retrieval, someone will need to drive you home where you should rest for the remainder of the day.
 You can expect to resume normal activities the next day.

 We recognize your decision to become an egg donor is a tremendous gift but we agree with ASRM (American Society of Reproductive Medicine) that participants not be 'paid' for their oocytes/eggs.
 However, it is clearly recognized that your time, effort, and commitment should be compensated.
 The total compensation for a completed cycle is $7,000 for first time donors.
 This amount is paid out in phases as you progress through each portion of the screening and donation process.